redox-os/website/content/news/this-month-260131.md

 - (doc) Ribbon documented the [hardware and software requirements](https://doc.redox-os.org/book/developer-faq.html#what-is-the-software-and-hardware-requirements-for-development) for Redox development in the Developer FAQ
 - (doc) Ribbon improved the book summary order to better separate pages for end-users and testers/developers
-- (doc) Wildan Mubarok did many improvements and fixes to the Advanced Build, Advanced Podman Build, Native Build and Configuration Settings pages
+- (doc) Wildan Mubarok did many improvements and fixes (such as documentation of [new build system filesystem tooling options](https://doc.redox-os.org/book/configuration-settings.html#environment-variables), minimum host system tools and toolchain prefix behavior/new configuration) to the Advanced Build, Advanced Podman Build, Native Build and Configuration Settings pages
+- (doc) Wildan Mubarok documented [how to use the Podman Build without FUSE](https://doc.redox-os.org/book/advanced-podman-build.html#installing-without-fuse) to fix problems
+- (doc) Wildan Mubarok documented [how to customize the C/C++ compiler](https://doc.redox-os.org/book/advanced-build.html#customizing-c-compiler) used in recipes
+- (doc) Wildan Mubarok documented [how to use the upstream Rust binaries](https://doc.redox-os.org/book/advanced-build.html#prefix-rust) to build Redox (experimental)

 ## How To Test The Changes